Publius Lollius Maximus: Historian

 The English Poet of the Middle Ages Geoffrey Chaucer, who was the author of the poem, Troilus and Criseyde refers various times in the poem to Maximus, as myn auctor Lollius.
-Chaucer states that Maximus wrote an old story about the Trojan War in Latin and in his poem, Troilus and Criseyde is just retelling the story.
-In another poem written by Geoffrey Chaucer, The House of Fame, Chaucer introduces Maximus as a real historian.
-In The House of Fame poem, Chaucer puts Maximus on an iron pillar besides Dares and Homer.
+Chaucer states that Maximus wrote an account of the Trojan War in Latin and in his poem, Troilus and Criseyde is just retelling the story.
+In another poem, The House of Fame, Chaucer introduces Maximus as a real historian.
+In The House of Fame, Chaucer puts Maximus on an iron pillar beside Dares and Homer.

-Maximus being a possible historian could also be confirmed by Horace.
-In one of Horace's Epistles, addressed to Maximus, Horace advises him to read Homer for the moral and philosophical content of the epics.
-He began:
+Maximus being a possible historian might also be confirmed by Horace.
+In one of his Epistles, addressed to Maximus, Horace advises him to read Homer for the moral and philosophical content of the epics.
+He begins: